MusicIf you are curious about music and want to create it then GCSE Music is for you.

 (Recording of 1 group and 1 solo performance)

 (Listening exam in summer term.
 Externally marked (1 hour 15 minutes)

 What do I need?

-You need some performing ability on an instrument of your choice, including voice.
-Alternatively you can ‘perform’ using technology rather than using traditional instruments, e.g. sequencing a song or multi-track recording.
-It is useful if you are taking grade examinations in music but not essential.
+We expect all Music students to have private instrumental/vocal tuition in addition to class lessons.
+You need to be able to sing/play up to grade 3 standard.
+You can ‘perform’ using technology rather than using traditional instruments, e.g. DJ-ing and sequencing.
+It is useful if you are taking grade examination in music but not essential.